-Choose one of the two sessions for each workshop (5 to 6:30 p.m.
-OR 6:30 to 8 p.m.).
-Workshops are April 17, 24, May 1, 8, 15, and June 5, 12 at the Farm Bureau Park, Eureka, IL.
-The final exhibition shoot will be June 19, 2023 at Farm Bureau Park, Eureka, IL.
+Workshops will be on Monday nights, 5:30 to 7 p.m.).
+Workshops are April 8, 15, 29 May 6, 13, and June 3, 10 at the Farm Bureau Park, Eureka, IL.
+The final exhibition shoot will be June 17, 2024 at Farm Bureau Park, Eureka, IL.
 Archers are required to have finger protection and arm guards.
 If first-year archers wish to use their own equipment, they will be required to pass a proficiency shooting exercise.
 All 4-H members providing their own equipment must bring a minimum of bow, 5 arrows (field points only), hip or field quiver, release (mechanical or finger tab), and arm guard.
 All equipment must be brought in a case.
 As part of the projects, participants will take a written test prior to the final shoot.
 PARENTAL INFORMATION: Parents or guardians of all 4-H archers are required to help at a minimum of four out of eight workshops.
-This may include set-up, take-down, sign-in, assistant instructors, range officers, and other duties.
+This may include set-up, take-down, signin, assistant instructors, range officers, and other duties.
 All helpers must be at least 18 years of age and undergo a 4-H volunteer background screening.
 Forms should be completed through the Extension office as soon as possible.